 The practicum field placement is a limited internship which requires about 8-10 weeks of involvement in a Chicago-area classroom, including supervised teaching or co-teaching of an ESL class.
 Students who work part-time or full-time as ESL teachers can use their current teaching situations for the field placement.
 Students who are not currently teaching ESL will be placed in a local ESL program at the K-12, adult, or higher education levels.

-For more information about the practicum field placement, please review the Practicum Student Memo (PDF).
+To learn more information about the practicum field placement, please email email@example.com.

 Local Internship Opportunities